scala/docs.scala-lang/_overviews/scala3-book/scala-for-python-devs.md

   </tbody>
 </table>

-Scala has many more `match` expression features; only a few are shown here.
+Match expressions and pattern matching are a big part of the Scala programming experience, but only a few `match` expression features are shown here.
+See the [Control Structures][control_structures] page for many more examples.